cogeotiff/rio-tiler/docs/mosaic.md

 ### Smart Multi-Threading

 When dealing with an important number of image, you might not want to process the whole stack, especially if the pixel selection method stops when the tile is filled.
-To allow better optimization, `rio_tiler.mosaic.mosaic_reader` is fetching the tiles in parallel (threads) but to limit the number of files we also embeded the fetching in a loop (creating 2 level of processing):
+To allow better optimization, `rio_tiler.mosaic.mosaic_reader` is fetching the tiles in parallel (threads) but to limit the number of files we also embedded the fetching in a loop (creating 2 level of processing):

 ```python
 mosaic_assets = ["1.tif", "2.tif", "3.tif", "4.tif", "5.tif", "6.tif"]